williamahartman/Jamepad/README.md

 Jamepad has:
   - One library that supports all platforms (Windows, OSX, and Linux), and is easy to port to others.
-  - XInput support on windows for full Xbox 360 controller support.
-If we're being honest that's the most important controller/platform combo.
+  - XInput support on Windows for full Xbox 360 controller support.
   - Support for plugging/unplugging controllers at runtime.
   - Button/Axis mappings for popular controllers.